 The outlaw, known for his large nose and thusly most often called “Big Nose George,” was a member of a gang of road agents and horse thieves.

-Led by a man named Sim Jan, the outlaws were active in the Powder River country, robbing pay wagons and stages of cash shipments and relieving passengers of their money and jewelry.
+Led by a man named Sim Jan, the outlaws were active in the Powder River country of Wyoming, robbing pay wagons and stagecoaches of cash shipments and relieving passengers of their money and jewelry.
 The gang was also comprised of members, Frank McKinney, Joe Manuse, Jack Campbell, John Wells, Tom Reed, Frank Tole, and Dutch “Charley” Burress.

 Reportedly, Frank McKinney wanted to shoot them, but Big Nose George and Frank Tole objected, saying they hadn’t come to kill section men.
 Meanwhile, as the crewman repaired the track, a railroad foreman rode ahead to stop the approaching train and informed the law that the rails had been tampered with.
 Their plan thwarted, the outlaws could do nothing but silently watch as the track was repaired, then after the workers left, rode off.